 Can I get abs by doing lunges?

+Lunges will not necessarily give you lunges.
 As the old saying goes, “abs are made in the kitchen!”.
 The sad truth about abs, is they are unfortunately made in the kitchen.
-No amount of any exercise is going to make them appear.
+No amount of exercise is going to make them appear.
 It’s all about body fat!

 But lunges are a fantastic exercise for building core strength and stability.
 They will contribute to the strengthening and toning of your mid-section in conjunction with other exercises and a good diet!